eclipse-leda/leda-example-applications/seat-adjuster/README.md

 ### Cross-Building for ARM64

-Set up a Docker BuildX with QEMU support:
+Set up a Docker BuildX with QEMU support to build for ARM64:

 ```shell
 sudo apt-get install -y qemu-user-static